sanjanapatil01/interview_backend/README.md

-# Interview.ai– AI Interview Evaluation Service
+# Interview.ai – AI Interview Evaluation Service

 Interview.ai is a Python-based AI interview engine responsible for conducting interviews, evaluating candidate answers, generating follow-up questions, and producing structured interview reports.
-It integrates Large Language Models, Redis for session management, and Flask APIs for seamless communication with the frontend.
+It integrates Large Language Models (LLMs), Redis for session management, and Flask APIs for seamless communication with the frontend.

 ---